-After reading this article on Yahoo! about terrible Mother’s Day gifts, I thought this would be a great time to post about the 5 Love Languages–in case you need to run back to the store before Sunday!
+After reading an article about terrible Mother’s Day gifts, I thought this would be a great time to post about the 5 Love Languages–in case you need to run back to the store before Sunday!

 The 5 Love Languages is a book by Dr. Gary Chapman which I highly, highly recommend.
 However, if you really, really, really aren’t a reader (and I know some of you, my dear friends and readers, who aren’t…Mr. Fix-it included) the website is pretty cool too.

 His website sums it up like this…

 After many years of counseling, Dr. Chapman noticed a pattern: everyone he had ever counseled had a “love language,” a primary way of expressing and interpreting love.
 He also discovered that, for whatever reason, people are usually drawn to those who speak a different love language than their own.